epfl-ada/ada-2021-project-ee-sie/README.md

-# Political Differentiations on policies in the US congress
+# Political Differentiations on Main Political Subjects in US Congress

 ### Abstract
 To what extent do politicians' opinions differentiate on major issues?
 Gun policy, illegal immigration, abortion and climate change are examples of subjects for debate that tend to divide lawmakers.
 It appears interesting to analyse to what extent there is an ideological split between different parties (Republican, Democrats), that is identifiable in quotes of politicians.
 Throughout this journey, it is planned to explore three to four themes, depending on the conclusivity of our results.
 The subjectivity of quotes will be analysed per party and in addition, a quantitative analysis will be done to present interesting facts on the chosen themes.